readbeyond/aeneas/docker/README.md

 You need to have [Docker](https://docs.docker.com/engine/install/).

-Clone this project, cd to its folder and run:
+Clone this project, cd to this folder and run:
 ```
 $ docker build -t aenaes:latest .
 ```